aptech/docs/docs/CR-varget.rst

     beta = 2;
     letter = "alpha";

-    //Check to see if a variable named alpha exists if typecv(letter) == miss(0,0);
+    // Check to see if a variable named alpha exists if typecv(letter) == miss(0,0);
        print letter " does NOT exist";
     else;
-       //Assign the value of the variable named alpha to 'tmp' tmp = varget(letter);
+       // Assign the value of the variable named alpha to 'tmp' tmp = varget(letter);
        print "the value of " letter " is: " tmp;
     endif;